Chico's FAS

-Chico's FAS is an American women's clothing and accessories retailer founded in 1983 on Sanibel Island, Florida.
-The company was founded by Marvin and Helene Gralnick and is headquartered in Fort Myers, Florida.
-Chico's FAS operates four brands: its namesake Chico's store, White House Black Market, Soma and TellTale.
+Chico's FAS, Inc. is an American women's clothing and accessories retailer founded in 1983 on Sanibel Island, Florida.
+Founded by Marvin and Helene Gralnick, it is headquartered in Fort Myers, Florida and operates four brands: its namesake Chico's store, White House Black Market, Soma and TellTale.

 As of October 2019, Chico's FAS operated 1,376 women's clothing stores in the US and Canada, and sold merchandise online.
 Merchandise was also sold through franchise locations in Mexico and U.S. airport locations.

+On January 5, 2024, Sycamore Partners completed the acquisition of the company for approximately 1 billion dollars.

 History

 1972–1990

 Founders Marvin and Helene Gralnick met in 1972 while living in Guadalajara, Mexico.
 In 1983, they opened a tiny Mexican folk art gift shop in Periwinkle Place on Sanibel Island, Florida.
 Helene named the shop Folk Art Specialties and then changed the name to Chico's Folk Art Specialties after a friend's pet parrot, Chico.
 The store sold mostly art, but the sweaters in the store outsold everything else, so Chico's Folk Art Specialties transformed into a clothing boutique.

 In 1985, Chico's Folk Art Specialties opened a second boutique on Captiva Island, Florida.
 All early boutiques were infused with Mexican folk art combined with antiques and fixtures manufactured in Marvin's in-house woodshop.

 In the beginning, Marvin and Helene would not close the store until they reached a certain amount of sales each day.
 They also could not afford to have bags printed, so the name was handwritten on each bag.

 The first franchise store opened in Edina, Minnesota, in 1987.
 In 1989, the company shortened its name to Chico's FAS (an abbreviation for Folk Art Specialties) and launched the Passport Loyalty Rewards program.